The New Life Story

 With the new building came the opening of the New Life S.A.Y.
 Yes!
 Center.
 S.A.Y.
 Yes! offers a holistic and biblically-based approach to child development by addressing the spiritual, physical, intellectual, emotional, and social needs of our students.

-New Life manages a small community park in the English Avenue neighborhood.
-A place to grow and connect, the park hosts community events, festivals and periodic work days.
+New Life owns a community house in the English Avenue neighborhood.
+It is a place to grow and connect.
+It is adjacent to the future city park which hosts community events, festivals and periodic work days.

 The New Life family seeks to love God and to love our neighbors, living out peace and justice in our community.
-New Life enjoys many close partnerships with groups in the neighborhood, such as the English Avenue / Vine City Ministerial Alliance, English Avenue Neighborhood Association, and English Avenue Food Co-op.
+New Life enjoys many close partnerships with groups in the neighborhood, such as the English Avenue / Vine City Ministerial Alliance and the English Avenue Neighborhood Association.

 Components of the New Life Mission